-- 6.4.1 A mature Sycamore tree is located within close proximity of the proposed outbuilding.
-The outbuilding is proposed to be constructed within 3m of the tree.
-A condition will require that protection measures are undertaken during construction to ensure the health of this tree is maintained. - 6.4.2 There are two trees to be removed, which include a Silver Birch and a Pear Tree.
-These trees are considered to be of low retention quality and their loss is considered acceptable.
-No objection has been raised by the Council's Landscape and Tree Officer.
-The applicant has confirmed that these trees are proposed to be replaced with mature saplings.
-To ensure that suitable replacement tree planting is undertaken, this will be required by condition in accordance with policies LP51 (Tree Management and Landscaping) of LP33 and G7 (Trees and Woodlands) of the London Plan. - 6.4.3 On this basis, the proposal is acceptable on tree grounds.
+- 6.4.1 A mature Sycamore tree is located approximately 12-15m from the proposed extension.
+As such, it is considered that the proposal would not unacceptably impact on this tree during the course of construction, given the distance between the two features. - 6.4.2 A bay tree is proposed to be removed to facilitate the rear extension.
+This tree is considered to be of low retention quality and its loss is considered acceptable.
+To ensure that suitable replacement tree planting is undertaken, a condition of permit will require replacement tree planting in accordance with policies LP51 (Tree Management and Landscaping) of LP33 and G7 (Trees and Woodlands) of the London Plan. - 6.4.3 On this basis, the proposal is acceptable on tree grounds.